Immabett/se-assignment-1-setting-up-your-developer-environment-Immabett/README.md

 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.
 - A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
 - A reflection on the challenges faced during setup and strategies employed to overcome them.
+ANSWERS TO ASSIGNMENT
+Development Environment Setup
+Introduction
+This document outlines the steps taken to set up a development environment suitable for software engineering projects.
+It includes the installation and configuration of necessary tools and software, along with a summary of challenges faced and solutions attempted.

+Installed Software and Tools
+Operating System:

+Windows 11: Installed from Windows 11 Download.
+Text Editor/IDE:

+Visual Studio Code: Installed from Visual Studio Code Download.
+Extensions Installed:
+Prettier
+Live Server
+Python
+Pylance
+Python Debugger
+Version Control System:

+Git: Installed from Git Download.
+GitHub: Created an account and configured it for hosting repositories.
+Programming Languages and Runtimes:

+Python: Installed from Python Download.
+Verified installation with: code python --version

+Dart and Flutter: Installed following official instructions.
+Database:
+MySQL: Installed from MySQL Installer.
+MySQL Workbench: Installed but encountered some issues. sucessfully installed mysql server mysql workbench and mysql shell Detailed Setup Process
+Installing Windows 11
+Downloaded the Windows 11 installation media from the official Microsoft website.
+Followed the installation instructions to install Windows 11.

+Installing Visual Studio Code
+Downloaded Visual Studio Code from the official website.
+Installed Visual Studio Code and added necessary extensions:
+Prettier
+Live Server
+Python
+Pylance
+Python Debugger

+Setting Up Version Control System
+Downloaded and installed Git.
+Configured Git with my username and email: code git config --global user.name "my Name" git config --global user.email "my.email@example.com" Created a GitHub account and initialized a repository.
+Installing Python
+Downloaded Python from the official website.
+Installed Python and ensured it was added to the system PATH.
+Verified the installation:code python --version

+Installing Dart and Flutter
+Followed the installation instructions from the official Flutter website.
+Encountered permission issues when checking versions:
+Error message: "permission denied by Trend Micro Apex One" Tried whitelisting Dart and Flutter executables in Trend Micro Apex One but the issue persisted.

+Challenges Faced
+Dart and Flutter Permission Issues
+Problem: Permission denied by Trend Micro Apex One when running dart --version and flutter --version.
+Attempted Solutions:
+Whitelisted Dart and Flutter executables in Trend Micro Apex One.
+Ran Git Bash as administrator.
+Verified file permissions.
+Disabled Trend Micro Apex One temporarily to test commands.
+Current Status: Still encountering issues but actively troubleshooting

+Reflection
+Setting up the development environment was a comprehensive task that required attention to detail and troubleshooting skills.
+The primary challenges were related to permission issues with Dart and Flutter, and configuration issues with MySQL Workbench.
+Despite these challenges, the process was a valuable learning experience in managing and configuring development tools.
+Future improvements could include a more detailed review of antivirus settings and a deeper understanding of MySQL configurations.

+attached google docs link for screenshots and sample github repository
 #Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.